Che Moorhead channels his inner Aaron Neville in the jazz piece titled, "Hercules."

 Grace Reachmack and other Guitar II students perform "Stop Your Crying" by Lake Street Dive.

 Hector takes a last breath as he is impaled by Greek warriors.

 Two Greek warriors rush upon a Trojan amidst battle.

 Thersites begs not to be killed by Hector (Sam Newman), a Trojan warrior.

 Troilus witnesses an exchange between Cressida and Greek warrior Diomedes (Charlie Wiebe).

 Homer (Danny Tran Ho) excitedly announces to Calliope (Kyrsten Lewey), the muse of epic poetry, that he will name his new piece, "The Iliad."

-Troilus and Cressida share a loving kiss as Pandarus looks on in delight.
+Troilus and Cressida share a kiss.

 Thersites (Micah Contee) points a finger at Achilles (Courtney Wilson), who rolls his eyes in annoyance.